Knowledge-Players/grar/README.md

 We, [Knowledge-Players](http://www.knowledge-players.com), are waiting for your feedback!

 ### Features
+* Application Generation with just XML files!
+(We'll write tutorials on that soon)
 * Tracking which supports the main communication protocols with LMS (SCORM/SCORM2004/AICC).
 * Content localization.
 * UI management by spritesheet (based on [nme-tilelayer](https://github.com/elsassph/nme-tilelayer)).